cs2000/DankDroneDownloader/README.md

 - With the release of DotNet 8.x, DDD now uses this which allowed removal of some additional legacy code.
 - Remove old code (as discussed above) to shrink EXE size further.
 - Reduce size of some DLL's

-NOTE: If you recieve the message "401 unauthorised" when trying to load the app, please ensure your system time is sync'd with an NTP time server.
-In 100% of the cases where this has been reported to me, the users system time was off, causing the server to reject the request.
 </i>